CityOfBoston/access-boston-config/readme.md

 [commits_page_fail]: ./src/images/commits_page_fail.png "Commit Page > Build Failed"
 [groups_syntax]: ./src/images/groups_syntax.png "Groups Syntax"

-We created this repository to manage changes to the Access-Boston dashboard by editing the config files for each of the environments runs on.
-The following are the are steps needed to commit changes, this repo will then notify the digital team that a new deploy to AWS is ready to be kicked of
+This repository exists to manage changes to the "front end" side of the Access Boston website without the need of a developer.
+The changes that can be made are for: application icons, application names, application links, and application access/assigned security group.
+The changes will be made by editing the "config files" for each of the website environments (i.e. development, test, production).
+The changes need to be made on each environment separately.
+The following are step-by-step instructions on how to make these edits.

+Once these edits are made and saved there will be an automated notification to the digital team.
+The digital team will initiate the site to be 're-built'.
+The changes should appear on the Access Boston site within 30-60 minutes.

+It is encouraged to make these changes Monday-Firday, 9 a.m.-5 p.m., if possible, to ensure that if something goes run that there are available staff to help resolve.

+Reilly, add links to the specific configuation files for each environment.

 ### Edit and Deploy Process